Monday, 2 July 2012

 Keeping it in mind for this evening, we went straight on into the centre, where there were a couple of bars side by side under a fine old Provençal pine.
 By this time it was 3:30 pm and things were pretty quiet in town.

-From where we sat with our cold beer and water, we could see a large banner across the main street, proclaiming the camping ground
+From where we sat with our cold beer and water, we could see a large banner across the main street, advertising the camping ground 100 metres down the side street, a very pleasing sight.

 There was of course nobody in the office of the camping ground, so we chose a little hedged plot with a vine-covered arched enclosure at the back (for what purpose we did not find out) and set ourselves up on the bare ground, as there was no grass.